CODARcode/z-checker-installer/README.md

 After that, you can use 'installHDF5Reader.sh' and 'runZCCase_hdf5.sh' to generate the .pdf report.
 More details can be found in testHDF5/README.txt

+### Generate Z-checker report based on ADIOS2 files

+Go to the directory ADIOS2Header, and then do the following steps:
+1. Modify the ADIOS2's installation path in Makefile
+2. make
+3. execute 'testAdios2'

+Example:
+testAdios2 -i myVector_cpp.bp -n 2 -v bpFloats bpInts -o [target output directory]

+The generated binary data files will be put in the target output directory.
+A meta file called 'varInfo.txt' contains the extracted variables' information and it will be put in the target output directory as well. varInfo.txt and the binary files can be processed by runZCCase.sh